SBCConnect/documentation/docs/pages/physical-device-management.md

 - If you configure a Lock timeout with a PIN number from a Configuration Profile, then the device:
   - will lock at the time of the configured timeout period; and
   - will require a PIN number in order to make a call, check calendar items, etc; and
+  - will allow the user to change the pre-configured pin number; and
+  - will **NOT** allow the user to remove the pin lock requirement from the settings menu of the phone; and
   - will **NOT** require a PIN number in order to answer an incoming call.

 ## Microsoft Docs